 After last year’s anti-climactic rollout of Mobilegeddon, Google is now operating under the assumption that your website is accessible to mobile devices.
 This is no longer an if statement, but one of fact.
 If you want a Google-friendly website, you’d better make it a mobile-friendly website.

 We expect a lot out of our mobile devices.
 Everything from a simple search query to looking up and booking plane tickets.
-In spite of obstacles with connectivity, smaller screen sizes and inaccurate typing/voice commands, Google is pretty clear.
+In spite of obstacles with connectivity, smaller screen sizes, and inaccurate typing/voice commands, Google is pretty clear.

-Important: Mobile smartphones should make tasks easy, even for mobile users with a small screen device (i.e., size of smartphone, not a tablet).
+Important: Mobile smartphones should make tasks easy, even for mobile users with a small screen device (i.e., size of the smartphone, not a tablet).

 Users want results right away – at a moment’s notice – and don’t want to spend a lot of time searching.
 Google has very little sympathy for your mobile excuses.
 Treat mobile users well and you’ll be on your way to SEO success in the future.

 A big part of the newly released Search Quality Rater’s Guidelines focuses on understanding user intent behind search queries.
 Google is constantly honing its algorithm to better understand user intent so it can deliver the best, most relevant content to satisfy users.

 Understanding user intent across devices adds an interesting layer because our needs and actions are very different on a desktop versus mobile device.